Olea europaea (9)

 Trunk Height 110cm

-This olive tree has to be delivered by pallet which incurs a delivery surcharge of £50.00, this is added at checkout, for other delivery options please do call or email.
+This olive tree has to be delivered by pallet which incurs a delivery surcharge of £50.00, this is added at checkout, for other delivery options please do email.

 For more information on olive tree winter care, feeding, pruning and watering, see our detailed olive tree care notes.
 A printed copy of these are dispatched with every olive tree ordered.